Remember to reserve apartment elevator and make a furniture floor plan for the new location.

 - Two mirror boxes can be purchased & taped together to create a larger mirror box.

-Bubble wrap; purpose: wrapping of dishes and other fragile items
+Bubble cushioning; purpose: wrapping of dishes and other fragile items

 Packing paper; purpose: wrapping of breakables